Oscario0/loom/README_Loom.md

 To build the artifact, you need [VSCode](https://code.visualstudio.com) and [Lean 4 VSCode extension](https://marketplace.visualstudio.com/items?itemName=leanprover.lean4) installed.
-Their installation is straightforward and do not require any special knowledge.
+Their installation is straightforward and does not require any special knowledge.

-You will also need [cvc5](https://github.com/cvc5/cvc5) installed and available on your PATH to run Velvet examples.
+You will also need [cvc5](https://github.com/cvc5/cvc5) installed (we tested using version 1.3.1) and available on your PATH to run Velvet examples.
 To do this, you will need to:

 - download an appropriate static version for your OS and processor from [this page](https://github.com/cvc5/cvc5/releases)
 - find executable `cvc5` under `bin/` subdirectory of the downloaded archive